jacksleight/statamic-bard-mutator/docs/upgrade-2-0-to-3-0.md

 ### Reverse HTML mutators

 Reverse HTML mutators have been deprecated and will be removed in a future version.
-They never really made sense as part of Mutator, they can’t work with the new scoped plugins feature, and as far as I’m aware no one’s using using them anyway.
+They never really made sense, they can’t work with the new scoped plugins feature, and as far as I’m aware no one’s using using them anyway.